itaysk/itaysk.github.io/_posts/2016-10-24-hacker-news-visual-rank-extension.md

 ![screenshot](/images/2016-10-24-hacker-news-visual-rank-extension_2.png)

-Code is on my GitHub: [https://github.com/itaysk/Hacker-News-Visual-Rank](https://github.com/itaysk/Hacker-News-Visual-Rank)
+## How to get it

-The extension was tested to run on Chrome, Edge, and Firefox.
+Tested to run on Chrome, Edge, and Firefox.
 Find it in the appropriate store:

+- Code is on my GitHub: [https://github.com/itaysk/Hacker-News-Visual-Rank](https://github.com/itaysk/Hacker-News-Visual-Rank)
 - [Chrome store](https://chrome.google.com/webstore/detail/hacker-news-visual-rank/hnbdiaedemlcfnjpdgadhhhdmmhhlncm)
 - Edge extension support is not open for developer submissions yet.
 - Mozilla Addons (AMO) - Submitted, waiting for approval.